dapr/blog/daprblog/content/posts/2021/apache_apisix/index.md

 dapr.io/config: ingress-apisix-config
 ```

-> Note: The app-port above is telling the daprd sidecar proxy which port it is listening on.
+> Note: The app-port above is telling the daprd sidecar Proxy which port it is listening on.
 For a full list of supported annotations, see the [Dapr Kubernetes pod annotation](https://docs.dapr.io/reference/arguments-annotations-overview/) specification.

-Below is a sample dapr-annotations.yaml from an example installation on AKS.
+Here is a sample dapr-annotations.yaml from an example installation on AKS.

 ```yaml
 apisix: